 Let’s take a journey to highlight some of the biggest achievements in our industry, community & beyond...

-1960 - President John F Kennedy launches a panel to move away from institutionalization and toward community-based supports.
+1960 - President John F Kennedy launches a panel to move away from institutionalization & toward community-based supports.
+This will later pave the way for disability reform in America.

-1965 – Passage of Medicaid incentivizes states to move patients out of state mental hospitals into nursing homes and hospitals.
+1965 – Passage of Medicaid incentivizes states to move patients out of state mental hospitals into nursing homes & hospitals.
 Medicaid excludes coverage for people in “institutions for mental diseases”

-1975 - Arlington Community Residences, Inc. (ACRI) was established to manage existing group residences and expand in Arlington County, Virginia and opened our first supervised group home in Virginia for perople with mental illness, which became a model program for other communities in VA and beyond.
+1975 - Arlington Community Residences, Inc. (ACRI) was established to manage existing group residences & expand in Arlington County, Virginia & opened our first supervised group home in Virginia for perople with mental illness, which became a model program for other communities in VA & beyond.

-1977 – CR’s first group home supporting people with Intellectual Disabilities is established at N. 22nd Road, serving 12 individuals.
+1977 – WHAT A GREAT YEAR!
+Community Residence’s first group home supporting people with Intellectual Disabilities is established at N. 22nd Road, serving 12 individuals.

-1978 - Added three independent apartments for individuals with mental illness & hired a counselor to serve people in independent settings.
+1978 - Community Residences added three independent apartments for individuals with mental illness & hired a counselor to serve people in independent settings in the Arlington community.

-1982 – The first ICF of its kind in Virginia, is opened to support individuals dually diagnosed with Intellectual Disabilities and mental illness
+1982 – The first ICF of its kind in Virginia is opened to support individuals dually diagnosed with Intellectual Disabilities & mental illness.

-1983 – Mental Health Crisis Stabilization program opens and is recognized by the National Institute of Mental Health.
+1983 – The Mental Health Crisis Stabilization program opens & is recognized by the National Institute of Mental Health (NAMI).

 1988 – The first group home opens in Richmond, Virginia for people with Intellectual Disabilities.